dstackai/dstack/docs/index.md

 * **Reusable artifacts:** Save data, models, and environment as workflows artifacts, and reuse them across projects.
 * **Built-in containers:** Workflow containers are pre-built with Conda, Python, etc. No Docker is needed.

-!!! info "NOTE:"
-    The `dstack` CLI automatically tracks your current Git revision and uncommitted local changed.

 You can use the `dstack` CLI from both your IDE and your CI/CD pipelines.
+The `dstack` CLI automatically tracks your current Git revision, including uncommitted local changes.

+!!! tip "NOTE:"
     For debugging purposes, you can run workflow locally, or attach to them interactive dev environments (e.g. VS Code, and JupyterLab).